FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### FIX datatypes

-FIX fields are categorized into roughly 20 datatypes.
+The term "FIX datatype" is used to refer to a datatype in the context of the FIX tagvalue encoding.
+FIX supports a number of encodings such as FIXML, SBE, GPB, and JSON.
+FIX fields are categorized into roughly 20 FIX datatypes.
 A datatype should be defined in terms of its value space, the range of its possible values, not in terms of its lexical space, its encoding format.
 In fact, a FIX datatype may be mapped to any number of wire formats (see the [datatype mappings](#datatype-mappings) section below).

 A datatype may optionally inherit properties from a type specified by the `baseType` attribute.
-For example, Qty datatype, used by fields like OrderQty(38), has baseType of float, a more generic FIX datatype.
+For example, FIX datatype "Qty", used by fields like OrderQty(38), has `baseType` of float, a more generic FIX datatype.

 Generally, FIX datatypes for FIX protocols need to be defined only once and are copied from the baseline standard.
 However, the datatypes section may contain different definitions for non-FIX protocols.

+### Datatype scenarios

+Datatype definitions may optionally create different subsets of permitted values by means of the `scenario` and `scenarioId` attributes.
+In addition to the base datatype, for example integer, one may define different scenarios for 8-, 16-, 32-, or 64-bit and signed or unsigned integers.
+The `baseType` attribute is not applicable when using datatype scenarios and may be deprecated in a future version.

 ### Datatype mappings